Access4all/adg/pages/examples/headings/alternative-techniques/README.md

 #### Even better with landmarks

-Having HTML5 structural elements on the page is always a good thing, too.
+Having HTML 5 structural elements on the page is always a good thing, too.
 So a combination of both headings and landmarks is perfect:

 [Example](_examples/page-with-html5-structural-elements-and-visually-hidden-headings)